Diplocardia longa: Bioluminescence

 This worm produces bioluminescent mucus, its family Acanthodrilidae being one of three families of oligochaetes that exhibit bioluminescence.
-The light is produced in the coelomic fluid and is emitted when a luciferin (N-isovaleryl-3-amino-propanal) is acted on by a peroxidase-like luciferase.
+The light is produced in the coelomic fluid and is emitted when a luciferin called N-isovaleryl-3-amino-propanal is acted on by a peroxidase-like luciferase.
 This is a copper-containing protein which reacts with the hydrogen peroxide that is produced by another enzyme in the presence of oxygen.
 Strong stimulation of the worm causes fluid to be exuded from the worm's mouth, dorsal pores and anus.
 Light is emitted by certain large cells in this fluid when they rupture, and the worm is visible as a dark silhouette against the luminous slime.
 It has been suggested that when the worm is attacked by a predator such as the eastern mole, it can writhe and squirm and produce the slime, perhaps causing the mole to retreat from the bright light while the worm escapes.